 Add notes as you go along to help you keep track of all your great ideas.

 Once the framework of your Scope and Sequence is set up, you’ll want to start adding other standards.

 Often, you’ll find standards that you’re not sure where to teach.

-For example, CCSS L.5.1A is: Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences.
+For example, the former CCSS L.5.1A is: Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences.

 Where do you want that to go on your chart?

 It can be tempting to think you’ll teach it somewhere and that maybe you don’t need it on your chart, but you do!

 Put the standard where it makes the most sense to you.
 Conjunction, prepositions, and especially interjections feel like they belong with a narrative text.
 As a matter of fact, you’d be able to teach many language standards when teaching narrative writing.

 Continue going through the standards and plotting them on your Scope and Sequence chart.

 You’ll see that some standards can be taught anywhere — and some can be taught all year long.